ARM-software/Arm-2D/README.md

 - Generic software **pixel pipeline** infrastructure for graphic processing
   - A set of rules for adding new algorithms and colour formats
   - A default software implementation and **SIMD acceleration** when [Helium technology](https://developer.arm.com/architectures/instruction-sets/simd-isas/helium) is available.
-  - Supports adding **3rd party hardware accelerators** at low-level in a "feature-agnostic" manner.
+  - Supports adding **3rd party hardware accelerators** at the low level in a "feature-agnostic" manner.
 - A **CMSIS-Pack** for ease of use
 - Examples and Documents